Tam1SH/amethystate/README.md

 In other ecosystems this is a solved problem.
 SwiftUI's @AppStorage, Android's DataStore, Qt's Settings, and Flutter's Hive provide persistent, reactive state with minimal boilerplate.
 In Rust, there's no established equivalent for native GUI apps.

-`rpstate` is my attempt at something different.
+`amethystate` is my attempt at something different.
 Each feature declares its own slice of state independently.
 References between slices are explicit and verified by the compiler—mistype a field name or get the type wrong and it's a compile error, not a runtime surprise.